Why would I Cold Plunge, and what are the benefits?

 Cold thermogenesis literally means the creation of heat when the body is exposed to cold water.
 This is considered one of the easiest and safest biohacking techniques that may offer the calorie-burning benefits of cold thermogenesis.

-All of the benefits of Cold-Plunging point to tremendous benefits for your mind, body, and performance.
+All of the benefits of taking cold plunges point to tremendous benefits for your mind, body, and performance.
 With the addition of just a 2-minute daily routine, you can have all of the benefits described.